-Like with vampire slaying, hard data is the backbone of all successful quantitative UX research and user testing.
+Like with vampire slaying, hard data and teamwork is the backbone of all successful quantitative UX research and user testing.
 TryMyUI’s UX Diagnostics makes measuring your product’s usability simple with a battery of metrics mapping out the user’s journey, such as psychometrics, task usability scores, task completion rates, and task duration data.
 Go prepared with a usability testing checklist as well!

 The results are easy to share and interpret and can be tailored to focus on specific users with the check of a box.
 UX Diagnostics in another piece of making the customer journey visual.

 SUS is a long-time industry standard metric that generates an overall usability score for your user experience.
 With SUS scores, you can quickly see which users struggled the most with your design and target those areas for improvement.

 We use the Single Ease Question (SEQ) to measure individual task usability.
 The SEQ is a one-question survey after each task of a user session, designed to quantify the usability of individual tasks in a task-based usability test.